Create Gemini Omni-style drafts from text prompts, product photos, reference videos, and audio cues with supported AI models in one browser workspace.

 A quick draft for the scene nobody can picture from the brief alone.

-OmniVideo keeps early video exploration organized around inputs, supported models, channel fit, and review decisions.
+Gemini Omni-style creation keeps early video exploration organized around multimodal inputs, supported models, channel fit, and review decisions.

 Start with the audience, offer, scene, camera move, and the decision the draft should support.

-Use product photos, portraits, style frames, or storyboard stills when the visual identity needs to stay recognizable.
+Use product photos, portraits, style frames, or storyboard stills when the subject needs to stay recognizable.

 Check estimated credit cost before generation so exploration stays tied to budget.

-Refine motion language, framing, and constraints without returning to a blank prompt box.
+Refine motion language, framing, and constraints with a clear reason for the next run.

-Add the product message, target channel, prompt notes, and any reference image that should guide the scene.
+Add the product message, target channel, prompt notes, images, clips, or audio cues that should guide the scene.

 Keep, revise, or discard the clip before spending time on a full edit, shoot, or ad build.

-Use OmniVideo when a product, offer, or story needs a concrete video direction before it becomes a full production task.
+Use the workspace when a product, offer, or story needs a concrete multimodal video direction before it becomes a full production task.

 Animate a product frame enough to judge whether it belongs on a PDP, listing, or ad concept.